axgkl/pyhk3/README.md

 ```

 That bastion server is the only one with a public IP, and is equipped with a l4 loadbalancer, forwarding the traffic into the cluster, like a hetzner loadbalancer would do.

+## flux basics
+Entry point is clusters/production - there all yaml files are evaluated, pointing to infra and apps.